10th Parliament of Sri Lanka

-The 10th Parliament of Sri Lanka was a meeting of the Parliament of Sri Lanka, with the membership determined by the results of the 1994 parliamentary election held on 16 August 1994.
+The 10th Parliament of Sri Lanka, known officially as the 3rd Parliament of the Democratic Socialist Republic of Sri Lanka, was a meeting of the Parliament of Sri Lanka, with the membership determined by the results of the 1994 parliamentary election held on 16 August 1994.
 The parliament met for the first time on 25 August 1994 and was dissolved on 18 August 2000.

 Election

 The 10th parliamentary election was held on 16 August 1994.
 The People's Alliance (PA), an alliance of opposition parties, became the largest group in Parliament by winning 105 of the 225 seats.
 The incumbent United National Party (UNP) won 94 seats.
-The Eelam People's Democratic Party (EPDP), a government backed Tamil paramilitary group, won 9 seats and the Sri Lanka Muslim Congress (SLMC) won 7 seats.
+The Eelam People's Democratic Party (EPDP), a government-backed Tamil paramilitary group, won 9 seats and the Sri Lanka Muslim Congress (SLMC) won 7 seats.
 Smaller parties won the remaining 10 seats.

 Results

 The new parliament was sworn in on 25 August 1994.
 K. B. Ratnayake was elected Speaker, Anil Moonesinghe was elected Deputy Speaker and Rauff Hakeem was elected Deputy Chairman of Committees.